Replicate 19th Century Timber Window Designs With Modern Features And Benefits.

-The design brief for Residence 9 was to extract the key principles, shapes and dimensions from the Article 4 Conservation Area guidelines for windows, and integrate market leading technology into the design using virtually maintenance free materials.
-Residence 9 is thermally and acoustically brilliant.
-It features the latest security, maintenance and performance innovations, whilst appearing traditional.
-Your windows and doors won't warp, swell, flake or need sanding and painting.
+The design brief for The Residence Collection was to extract the key principles, shapes and dimensions from Article 4 directions for windows, and integrate market leading technology into the design using virtually maintenance free materials.

-19th Century timber windows were hand crafted and in order to truly replicate the features of this window style, Residence 9 combines the repeatability of modern machining processes with the eye of a craftsman.
-With a range of authentic styles and configurations, Residence 9 allows you to recreate and preserve traditional details, redefining modern windows and doors.
+19th Century timber windows were hand crafted and in order to truly replicate the features of this window style, The Residence Collection combines the repeatability of modern machining processes with the eye of a craftsman.
+With a range of authentic styles and configurations, The Residence Collection allows you to recreate and preserve traditional details, redefining modern windows and doors.